How to Wire a Generator Cord

 Important: Installing a generator and transfer switch must be well thought out and performed with a permit with all work being inspected.

-Generator Cord Connections
+Wiring a Generator Cord

 - Generator power which will be used for multiple circuits should first connect to an electrical distribution panel.